igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 ```

 :::tip
-In this example, we use [implicit start _Event_ of the application](/magazine/implicit_start).
+In this example, we use [explicit start _Event_ of the application](/magazine/explicit_start).
 It is a good practice to use it, because it allows you to control the start of the application.
 :::

 After that, we can [`fork`](https://effector.dev/docs/api/effector/fork) the application and pass a new value of our [_Stores_](https://effector.dev/docs/api/effector/store) for every particular environment 👇